The Importance of Dog and Cat Teeth Cleaning in White Bear Lake

 - Reluctant to play or chew on toys

-In addition to our professional dental services, we also offer OraVet chews and toothpaste to help owners supplement their pet's dental care at home.
+In addition to our professional dental services, we also offer OraVet chews and toothpaste as well as our own branded dental care products to help owners supplement their pet's dental care at home.
 Brushing your pet's teeth is highly beneficial and can go a long way towards preventing plaque and tartar buildup, and the infection that could result.

-For new pet owners, we advise starting your pet on brushing as early as possible.
+For new pet owners, we advise starting your dog and cat on teeth brushing as early as possible.
 Daily brushing is recommended, along with dental treats and chews to support their overall treatment.
 Whether your four-legged family member is a dog or a cat, we encourage you to consult with us about their dental health.
-Call us today at (651) 426-2246 to get started!
+Call us today at (651) 426-2246 or book an appointment online to get started!